PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 ==============================
 This section is optional.

-This section is to define a list of alerting keywords to be searched in log files, and these keywords may indicates failure of a job.
+This section is to define a list of alert messages to be searched in log files, and these messages may indicates failure of a job.

 Example section **alert_log_messages** for fMRIPrep::